Split-Community/split_support_tools/split_copier/README.md

 ## Overview

-This is a simple tool to copy the Split definitions from one Split to another.
+This is a simple tool to copy the Split definitions from one environment to another.

 ## Project setup
 ```